Configuration Options

 configuration of a Knex

-Based on your project's needs, you can extend the DB_*
+instance.
+This means, based on your project's needs, you can extend the DB_*

-environment variables with any config you need to pass to the
+environment variables with any config you need to pass to the database instance.

-All the DB_POOL__
+DB_POOL__

-prefixed options are passed to tarn.js
+prefixed options which are passed totarn.js

 Variable | Description | Default Value |